verdict - the decision of a jury in a civil or criminal cause upon an issue which has been submitted to their judgement

 rightaway - at once, immediately, strightaway

-gratias agamus (l) - let us give thanks + (notebook 1924): 'Gratzagam' → gratiasagam (grot'esogum) (gael) - nickname for St. Patrick, from his reiteration of Latin gratias agamus (when King Daire presented Saint Patrick with the gift of a cauldron, the latter is said, according to the former's retelling, to have answered 'Gratzacham').
+gratias agamus (l) - let us give thanks + (notebook 1924): 'Gratzagam' → gratiasagam (grot'esogum) (gael) - nickname for St. Patrick, from his reiteration of Latin gratias agamus (when King Daire presented Saint Patrick with the gift of a cauldron, the latter is said, according to the former's retelling, to have answered 'Gratzacham' as thanks, from Latin Gratias agamus: Let us give thanks).

 donatrices (l) - pl. of donatrix (a female donor or donator)